Sound Inspirations Music Therapy uses musical experiences to resonate health and wellness in the whole person.

-Lucille’s clinical music therapy experiences include over six years of working with children and adults with Autism Spectrum Disorder, Down’s Syndrome, behavior disorders, speech delays, and other developmental disabilities.
+Lucille’s clinical music therapy experiences have included working with children and adults with Autism Spectrum Disorder, Down’s Syndrome, behavior disorders, speech delays, and other developmental disabilities.
 She has facilitated music therapy groups for adults in group homes, as well as in community-based music enrichment programs.
-Lucille has a passion for working with elderly persons in long-term care facilities, with Dementia or Alzheimer’s Disease, or in end of life stages including Hospice care.
+Lucille has a passion for providing music therapy to assist in maintaining and improving the quality of life of older adults coping with neurologic impairments, those living in long-term care facilities, with Dementia or Alzheimer’s Disease, or in end of life stages including Hospice care.

 Area Music Therapist Partners

 Elizabeth Honan, MS, MT-BC

 Specializes in working with children and teens, particularly those with special needs.